 1. VISIT THE GALLERIES

 To me, there’s nothing better than spending a rainy or stormy day in museums.
 The atmosphere is relaxed and the coffee is warm.
-Entrance to Reykjavík Art Museum gives you admittance into three museums; Hafnarhúsið, Kjarvalstaðir and Ásmundarsafn, perfect amount for a days worth of museums.
-Safnahúsið is another gem found in a stunning white building on Hverfisgata.
-After wandering through their Points of View exhibition, enjoy a nice cake and coffee in their café Júlía & Júlía.
-Entrance to Safnahúsið also gives you entrance to the National Museum.
-For a even better bargain visit the recently renovated, award winning Marshall house, housing Ólafur Elíasson permanent exhibition, Kling & Bang and the Living Art Museum – entrance free!
+Entrance to Reykjavík Art Museum can keep you busy all day as it gives you admittance into their three museums; Hafnarhúsið, Kjarvalstaðir and Ásmundarsafn.
+These three spectacular buildings are in different area’s of the city so you’ll get a great sense of Reykjavík’s layout, as well as its culture.
+Safnahúsið, or the Culture House, is another gem located in a striking white building on Hverfisgata.
+After wandering through their Points of View exhibition you can cross the street for a loaded brunch, Icelandic pancakes or just a cup of coffee at the quirky little Grey Cat Café.
+Entrance to Safnahúsið also gives you entrance to the National Museum of Iceland, where you can go through a permanent exhibition on Iceland’s history from the first days of settlement to our times.
+For a even better bargain visit the recently renovated, award winning Marshall house, housing Ólafur Elíasson’s permanent exhibition, Kling & Bang and the Living Art Museum – entrance free!

 3. VISIT THE CINEMA

 Because why not?!
-Visit Bíó Paradís, an independent cinema in the middle of the city centre, screening mostly European, Icelandic and U.S. independent films with occasional retrospectives of classic films and an educational film program for children.
+Visit Bíó Paradís, an independent cinema in the middle of the city centre, screening mostly independent films and Icelandic films with English subtitles, with occasional retrospectives of classic films and an educational film program for children.
 Kick back, order a beer and pop corn at the bar and enjoy the film!
+You can also snuggle up in the cozy sofas with tea and borrow one of their board games.

 4. GO SWIMMING, WHATEVER THE WEATHER

-Icelandic people like their swimming pools a fair bit and I know nothing better than relaxing in the hot tub with rain or snow falling down.
+Swimming or just hanging out in a sauna or warm outdoor hot tub is definitely the national pastime in Iceland and I know nothing better than relaxing in the hot tub with rain or snow falling down.
+This is both the best place to engage in conversation with random strangers or to be alone with your thoughts.
 There is just something about it!
-Recently re-opened Sundhöll Reykjavíkur, Icelands oldest public swimming pool with it’s original charm is a great one to visit as well as Vesturbæjarlaug, a small and friendly neighbourhood pool within walking distance from the city centre.
+Recently re-opened Sundhöll Reykjavíkur, Icelands oldest public swimming pool with it’s original charm is a great one to visit, as well as Vesturbæjarlaug, a small and friendly neighbourhood pool within walking distance from the city centre.
+If you’re travelling with children Laugardalslaug has plenty of activities and kid friendly zones, as well as the adjoining petting zoo to fill up the day.
+A visit to the pool is never complete without replenishing at the nearest ice cream shop, bakery or hot dog stand!

 5. GO OUT FOR FOOD

 What better way to wait off a blizzard than sitting inside the warmth of a nice restaurant having delicious food?
-Hlemmur Food Hall is a great one with views over the streets where you can actually watch the weather pass by.
+The two food halls, Hlemmur & Grandi, have a wonderful variety of restaurants and great views where you can actually watch the weather pass by.
 You can even join a small group for a food walk or beer crawl around downtown Reykjavík.
+The brave folk at Wake up Reykjavik are not inclined to cancel their walking tours just because of some wind and snow.
+Or you can create your own dining experience, just check out our recommendations for the best restaurants in Reykjavík.

 6. STAY IN BED